patrick-choe/mojang-spigot-remapper/README.md

 I will not (can not) provide any additional help for additional non-spigot features (incl. support for specific spigot fork)

-There would be some methods that do not remap properly, so it is required to find some workarounds for those methods.
+There could be some methods that do not remap properly, so it is required to find some workarounds for those methods.

 ---